 "There has certainly been for you in the Messenger of Allah an excellent pattern for anyone whose hope is in Allah and the Last Day and [who] remembers Allah often" (Quran 33:21)

-Muslims strain to utter these words as their last spoken before departing this world since whoever does so has been promised a destiny of God-given Paradise.
+Muslims strain to utter these words as their last spoken before departing this world since whoever does so has been promised the destiny of God-given Paradise.
 However, only the ones that lived and acted upon these words will be granted the ability to utter these blessed sentiments in the form of their final words.